ItzPike/DBM-Rawdata-Releases/Role Reaction Menu/README.md

 - Final menu has mentions instead of just text now (style changes)

 **Changelog (1.4.6)**
 - Fixed the menu not recognizing ids and role names

+**Changelog (1.4.6.1)**
+- Missing intents notifier